-- Does your business have 50 or more full-time equivalent (FTE) employees?
+- What provisions apply if my client's business has 50 or more full-time equivalent (FTE) employees?

-- Does your business have fewer than 50 full-time equivalent (FTE) employees?
+- What provisions apply if my client's business has fewer than 50 full-time equivalent (FTE) employees?

-- Does your client qualify for the Small Business Health Care Tax Credit?
+- Does my client client qualify for the Small Business Health Care Tax Credit?

 Information Reporting Requirements